CryptosOdysseus/AALE-Contributions/20190819-AALE-4th-Session-PREP-Scan-of-Contract-Law.md

 (b) knew of the use and the use involves grave social harm.

 >See above comments under head of Chapter 8.
-This describes some of the functions, sub-processes and parameters to review to "Assess relevance, feasability, and sustainability of Design & Engineering of Public Policy That Is AAS/AALE Compatible".
-In particular, define the meaning of "grave social harm" vs other legal decision parameters.
-Think encoding, in an AAS context under AALE pricess, of gender bias policies, climate change impact mitigation policies, etc, or any cause referred to - at least by certain political constituencies - as "involving grave social harm".
+This describes some of the _**functions, sub-processes and parameters to review to "Assess relevance, feasability, and sustainability of Design & Engineering of Public Policy That Is AAS/AALE Compatible".**_ In particular, define the _**meaning of "grave social harm" vs other legal decision parameters.**_ This could maybe come a little bit closer to reality in a not so distant future- think encoding, in an AAS context under AALE process, of e.g. gender bias and/or climate change and/or elections manipulation impact mitigation policies, etc, or any cause referred to - at least by certain political constituencies - as "involving grave social harm".

 ### § 187.
 Non-Ancillary Restraints on Competition

 A promise to refrain from competition that imposes a restraint that is not ancillary to an otherwise valid transaction or relationship is unreasonably in restraint of trade.

 >See above comments under head of Chapter 8.
-This describes some of the functions, sub-processes and parameters to review to "Assess relevance, feasability, and sustainability of Design & Engineering of Public Policy That Is AAS/AALE Compatible".
-In particular, this may start to cover some of the issues of conflicting trade / antitrust laws, when manipulation of suppliers, oligopolistic-like excessive coordination on sales terms, and other allegedly excessive transparency on costs & prices are involved.
-Part of the problem is relevance & limits of the paradigm of "grey area" that is the whole basis of bargaining for mercantile, capitalistic trade (distinct from collectivist-model cooperative Kolkoz/Kibutz) in an AAS context under AALE process.
+This describes some of the _**functions, sub-processes and parameters to review to "Assess relevance, feasability, and sustainability of Design & Engineering of Public Policy That Is AAS/AALE Compatible".**_ In particular, this may start to cover some of the issues of _**conflicting trade / antitrust laws, when manipulation of suppliers, oligopolistic-like excessive coordination on sales terms, and other allegedly (open dlt-based) excessive transparency on costs & prices are involved.**_ Part of the problem is _**relevance & limits of the paradigm of "grey area and confidentiality" that is the whole basis of bargaining for mercantile, capitalistic trade & investment**_ (somewhat distinctively from collectivist-model cooperative à la Kolkoz/Kibutz) in an AAS context under AALE process.

 ### § 188.
 Ancillary Restraints on Competition